 During the year, the US Food and Drug Administration (FDA) granted registration to a range of 22 manual retractable and disposable safety syringe products developed by BMI on behalf of Inviro.
 BMI also signed a license agreement with Inviro for the launch of the InviroSNAP manual retractable safety syringe into the Australian and New Zealand markets.
-Sales are expected to commence in the current (2009) financial year.
+Sales are expected to commence in the second quarter of the current financial year.

-👤 Launch of BMDi DCAP (Developing Countries Aid Projects) Range
+3. Launch of BMDi DCAP (Developing Countries Aid Projects) Range